 Sell your digital prints online

-People from all over the world are willing to pay a great deal of money for artworks!
-If you are a landscape or a fine art photographer, or in general on the creative side of the photography this can be a big source of income for you!
+People from all over the world are willing to pay a great deal of money for artwork!
+If you are a landscape or a fine art photographer, or in general on the creative side of photography this can be a big source of income for you!
 One of the biggest and most-known marketplaces for selling your artwork is Fine Art America.
 On this website, you can sell photos in the form of prints, canvases, pillows, smartphone cases, and other products.
 You are selling your digital images, so there is no hassle in printing and shipping the artwork.

 Start a YouTube channel – Become a photography guru!

 If you want to build a brand for yourself, there is no better place than YouTube.
-It’s a perfect creative outlet for every freelance photographer to share experience and teach and inspire other people.
+It’s a perfect creative outlet for every freelance photographer to share experiences and teach and inspire other people.
 Having a presence on a powerful platform such as YouTube allows you to gain a wider audience, and monetize your channel in different ways.
 Another one on the good side is that YouTube is easier to build than Instagram and Facebook.
-As it is a search engine and people will find your content in the years and years to come.
-For photographers and videographers, having a YouTube channel comes more natural than writing a blog, because it requires a skill set they already have.
+As it is a search engine people will find your content in the years and years to come.
+For photographers and videographers, having a YouTube channel comes more naturally than writing a blog, because it requires a skill set they already have.

 Once you build up your channel, the AdSense revenue(money from the ads) will start to flow in.
 Of course, until you build a huge following, your ads’ revenue will be quite low.
-You can also get sponsorships deals, or earn through affiliate marketing.
-Actually the most important benefit of building a YouTube channel is that you will position yourself as the expert and the authority in the field.
+You can also get sponsorship deals, or earn through affiliate marketing.
+Actually, the most important benefit of building a YouTube channel is that you will position yourself as the expert and the authority in the field.
 That will without a doubt lead you to new clients.

 Affiliate marketing for a freelance photographer

-In short – affiliate marketing is where you promote a product, service or somebody else, and you get a commission off of that.
-One of the most popular affiliate programs is Amazon Affiliate program.
+In short – affiliate marketing is where you promote a product, service, or somebody else, and you get a commission off of that.
+One of the most popular affiliate programs is the Amazon Affiliate program.
 You have probably seen and even clicked on these kinds of links before other people’s blogs or YouTube video descriptions.
 When the person clicks on that link and buys anything from Amazon in the next 24 hours, you get a small commission usually between 4-10 %.